The Governing Body

 Governors are drawn from the local and wider community, bringing a diversity of skills and interests to the Board.
 They include former pupils, current and former parents, and representatives from local bodies.

-There are currently 14 co-opted Governors, and 4 Governors nominated by external bodies (Warwick University, The King Henry VIII Endowed Trust, Warwick, The Charity of Sir Thomas White, Warwick and Warwick Town Council).
+There are currently 13 co-opted Governors, 3 Governors nominated by external bodies (Warwick University, The King Henry VIII Endowed Trust, Warwick, and The Charity of Sir Thomas White, Warwick) and one Governor each nominated by the Old Warwickians and the Old Girls’ Association of King’s High.
 The Lord Lieutenant of Warwickshire is an ex-officio Governor.

-Governors can sit for up to three terms of four years and must retire at the age of 75.
+Governors can sit for up to three terms of four years.

 Governors collectively act in the best interests of the Foundation: they are not mandated by, nor do they represent, any particular groups.